idiocc/cookies/wiki/Express-And-Connect.md

-The middleware constructors are available for the express and connect frameworks.
+The middleware constructors are available for the web frameworks.

 ```js
 import { express, connect } from '@goa/cookies'